danwhitston/auction-api/README.md

 I have left one aspect of the project outside of docker, as the project brief required that it be developed outside of the virtual machine.
 The Python testing application is designed to be run locally, and interacts with the dockerised services through a localhost endpoint to provide assurance that the services are actually accessible by the outside world and that their behaviour matches expectations when interacted with using actual API requests.
 I did consider automating the docker setup and teardown such that tests could be run with a single command, but the fragility and obscurity of the solution outweighed the reduction in complexity for developers.

-It's worth noting that, although the docker setup is ready for containerised development, most modern IaaS providers operate their own dedicated services that are preferable to deploying on docker containers.
+It's worth noting that, although the docker setup is ready for containerised development, the main IaaS providers operate their own dedicated services that are preferable to deploying on docker containers.
 With Google Cloud Platform, instead of three docker containers we would use managed MongoDB Atlas, managed application hosting such as App Engine, and Cloud Scheduler triggering Cloud Functions instead of a dockerised cron job.
 These services all operate in a distributed fashion, so they behave differently and require awareness of issues that can occur more frequently in distributed systems.

 The different infrastructure for production means that there would still be further work to ready the project for actual production-quality deployment.
 Some cloud services can be mimicked locally using e.g. the AWS SDK, but if those were used we would still want to use them within containers, to properly isolate and manage their configuration.
 It would also be much simpler to extend a containerised setup than a purely local one, given that we have a guarantee that the infrastructure and underlying state are fully encapsulated in the docker configuration.
 I've written a list of tasks that would improve production readiness, and included them at the end of the architecture section.